anto66r/adscribeTest/client/README.md

 > "I want nothing!"
 >
 > "And you shall receive it.
-In abudnance!"
+In abundance!"

 ## Installation